Careers Department - Provider Access Statement

 - Melrose Gray, Prospects Advisor

-There is an active Careers Committee formed of Year 12 girls which offers them the opportunity to gain first-hand experience with regards to events planning and organisation both for CLSG students and parents, as well for those in our partner Family of (City) Schools and the East London Consortium schools.
+There is an active Careers Committee formed of year 12 girls.
+This offers them the opportunity to gain first-hand experience in events planning and organisation, both for CLSG students and parents, as well as for those in our partner Family of (City) Schools and the East London Consortium schools.

 All pupils in years 8-13 are entitled: